An official website of the United States Government

 James Armistead Lafayette

-Born into slavery, Lafayette served on behalf of the Continental Army during the Revolutionary War as a double agent.
-The trust he earned from British Gen. Charles Cornwallis and Benedict Arnold allowed him to gain access and pass information that would lead to an American victory at the Battle of Yorktown.
+Born into slavery, Lafayette served the Continental Army during the Revolutionary War as a double agent.
+His cunning and reliability earned the trust of British Gen. Charles Cornwallis and Benedict Arnold, enabling him to relay critical intelligence that secured an American victory at the Battle of Yorktown.
+Though initially ineligible for emancipation under the Act of 1783, his wartime commander, the Marquis de Lafayette, supported his petition for freedom, granted in 1787.

 Facsimile of the Marquis de Lafayette's original certificate commending James Armistead Lafayette's service on behalf of the Continental Army during the American Revolutionary War, dated Nov.
 21, 1784.
 He served as a double agent, and provided the Continental Army invaluable intelligence throughout the war.
 Schomburg Center for Research in Black Culture Manuscripts, Archives and Rare Books Division